aashugoyal/Calculator/README.md

-# calculator-
+# Calculator
-This is the calculator
+This is the simple calculator script.
+Still working on that.